Human to human

 Act in line with your values

 We spend so much time in school learning.
-But are we spending enough time learning about ourselves and in particular our prejudices and other more or less unconscious beliefs we have.
-You don't want to walk around saying you believe in all people's equal value and then only recruit people who look just like you.
+Capitals, rivers, history...
+But are we spending enough time learning about ourselves and in particular our prejudices and other more or less unconscious beliefs we have?
+It is so easy to say you believe in all people's equal value and then only recruit people who look just like you.
 Simply because the biases we have are unconscious.
 The privileges we have are so difficult to see unless we do the (inner) work.

 What are the ripple effects of YOUR life?

-Did you know that your action have the potential to affect x amount of people?
+Do you know that your actions have the potential to affect more people than you can imagine?

 If you are an employer, you have power to ensure that your workforce is diverse.
 If you are a teacher, you can educate your students.
-If you are a parent, you can talk with your children.
-But the truth is, we can all do something.
+If you are a parent, you can educate your children.
+The truth is, we can all do something.
 We all have a platform.